minio/docs/source/operations/concepts/erasure-coding.rst

    |subnet| provides 24/7 direct-to-engineering consultation during planning, implementation, and active stages of your production deployments.
    SUBNET customers should open an issue to have MinIO engineering review the architecture and deployment strategies against your goals to ensure long-term success of your workloads.

-   Any and all MinIO resources outside of |subnet| are intended as best-effort only with guarantees of responsiveness or success.
+   Any and all MinIO resources outside of |subnet| are intended as best-effort only with no guarantees of responsiveness or success.

 .. _minio-ec-basics: